 In 2015, Waterkeepers Chesapeake joined more than a half-million comments from people supporting coal ash regulations that were imposed after lengthy negotiations with utilities, other industries and environmentalists.
 Under the Trump administration, the Environmental Protection Agency proposed to weaken or eliminate the federal safeguards and protections against the dangers posed by coal ash.
 Relaxing those … Read more

-In 2014, there was a coal train derailment and explosion in downtown Lynchburg was a stark reminder that we need a national discussion about the safety and regulatory oversight of the transportation of hazardous materials through populated areas and sensitive environmental areas, especially along rivers that supply drinking water to cities such as Richmond.
-The amount … Read more
+In 2014, there was an oil train derailment and explosion in downtown Lynchburg was a stark reminder that we need a national discussion about the safety and regulatory oversight of the transportation of hazardous materials through populated areas and sensitive environmental areas, especially along rivers that supply drinking water to cities such as Richmond, Baltimore … Read more